rackerlabs/support-how-to/content/cloud-load-balancers/pointing-domains-to-load-balancers.md

 servers behind a new load balancer.
 Intead of pointing your domain directly to the old server, you can now point it to the new load balancer, which will distribute the traffic evenly and prevent server overload.
-Additionally, you could also create several new domains that point to the load balancer.
+Additionally, you could create several new domains that point to the load balancer.

 This article describes how to point an existing domain to a Cloud Load